 Usually on the third Sunday in the month we sing a choral evensong at 6.30pm preceded by a short rehearsal at 5.30pm.
-This sometimes changes, so check with the Rectory Office 01328 862268.
+This sometimes changes, so check the church website.

 We also sing for special services during the church year, such as Carols by Candlelight, the Advent service ‘From Darkness to Light’, Compline each evening during Holy Week, a Good Friday afternoon service ‘Cross of Christ’ and for weddings when requested.

 We have a well-balanced four part choir and have an average attendance of fifteen.
-We have young choir members who sing with us and some who have gone on to do Music, as well as more experienced singers, and would welcome any singers who enjoy choral music to the choir.
 We value everyone’s contribution.
-We welcome visiting choristers to join us for worship, please let us know in advance!
+We also welcome visiting choristers to join us for worship, but please do let us know in advance!

 We are always looking for new members.
-If you would like to try singing with us, please contact me : Chris Brown – Organist and Choirmaster at the Rectory Office: 01328 862268 or email firstname.lastname@example.org
+If you would like to sing with us please contact the Rectory Office on 01328 862268.

 “The Gift of Music: a Solemn Calling”

 Peterborough Choral Diocesan Festival

 Saturday 15th October 2016.